RoloEdits/scrapetoon/README.md

 .\scrapetoon.exe story -url "https://www.webtoons.com/en/action/omniscient-reader/list?title_no=2154" --end-page 13 --output "D:\Desktop"
 ```

-Once you have what you need entered in, press the `ENTER` key and it will begin its operation.
+Once you have what you need entered in, press the `ENTER` key, and it will begin its operation.
 If you entered an invalid output path, it will stop and inform you.
 From the entered path, a folder in created with the name of the current UTC date as its name.
 After that you will be prompted with a message of an attempt to connect, and once connected, a progress bar will render showing the elapsed time as well as the current amount done and what's needed.

 The output files will either be `daily_schedule.csv` if you configured for `daily`, or `<STORY NAME>.csv` if you configured for `story`.
 In this examples case: `omniscient reader.csv`.